sntcristian/ENEIDE/README.md

 ## License

-This dataset is released under MIT License.
-Please refer to the LICENSE file for more details.
+This source code is released under MIT License.
+The ENEIDE dataset is released under a CC-BY-NC-SA 4.0 license.

 ## Acknowledgments

 - [Digital Zibaldone](https://digitalzibaldone.net/) project for providing the TEI/XML-encoded edition of Leopardi's work
 - [Aldo Moro Digitale](https://aldomorodigitale.unibo.it/) project for the RDFa-encoded corpus of Aldo Moro's works

-## Dataset Availability

-The ENEIDE dataset will be made fully available upon acceptance.